Your daily schedule has a big influence on your productivity and effectiveness.

-Your daily schedule is a big influence on your productivity and effectivity.
-With that, probably I don’t say anything new to you.
+Probably this isn’t new for you.
 And the interesting question is of course how to plan your day in such a way that you are as effective as possible and don’t get stressed out.
-Especially after the holidays you feel often better how fast you get back into a certain track that is actually not so useful and that makes you lose all the relaxation you found during your holidays.
+Especially after the holidays, you often feel better how fast you get back onto a certain path that is actually not so useful and that makes you lose all the relaxation you found during your holidays.
 Like you have never had a holiday at all.

-An easy way to create clearity in this, is to keep track of your days for a week or 2.
-Give every part of the day (morning, afternoon, evening and night) a grade and see –after a week or 2 – if you can see a pattern.
+An easy way to create clarity in this is to keep track of your days for a week or 2.
+Give every part of the day (morning, afternoon, evening and night) a grade and see – after a week or 2 – if you can see a pattern.
 Is it the case that your grades are higher in the middle of the week?
-Are your mornigs better then your afternoons?
+Are your mornings better than your afternoons?
 Do your score better when you are at a certain place?
 Is there a relationship with the people you meet?
 How about the kind of tasks you are performing?

 See what you can find out for yourself.
 The more specific you can be, the better!